aimms/how-to/Articles/120/120-pro-user-groups.rst

 |

-AIMMS PRO is a multi-user environment, designed to host several Apps used by several end-users.
+AIMMS Cloud is a multi-user environment, designed to host several Apps used by several end-users.
 Information is shared by these users via these applications.
 Depending on the role of the app user in the organization, selected information may or may not be accessible.
 For instance, a planner may change the production plan, that plan can be inspected by management, but is not accessible to the HRM staff.

 Let us consider an example.